punch-mission/punchbowl/docs/data/data_versions.rst

 - Improved vignetting functions
 - Improved PSF regularization resulting in a tighter output PSF
 - NFI pointing "wobble" has been reduced via an improved optical distortion map
-- Coming soon: experimental L3 images
+- Experimental L3 CIM and PIM images are now available, with preliminary F-corona subtraction.
+Starfield subtraction and low-noise mosaics are deferred to a later release.
-- Known problems: L1 and L2 images can contain blocky edges due to an incomplete application of the instrument mask
+- Known problems:

+  + Images can contain blocky edges due to an incomplete application of the instrument mask
+  + The OUTLIER flag is incorrectly set to True for many NFI images
+  + Stray light subtraction for polarized images is computed inconsistently

 Version 0f
 ----------